keithatxxdotnetwork/all-docs/docs/dapps/proxxy.md

 # Proxxy

-Proxxy is a technology that leverages the xx network's [cMix](What_is_cMix? "wikilink") network to provide metadata protection to users of web3.
+Proxxy is a technology that leverages the xx Network's [cMix](../cmix/cmix.md) network to provide metadata protection to users of web3.

 With Proxxy, any wallet can integrate better privacy, in order to avoid